 E-Bike Safety Reminder

-With the arrival of summer, we’re seeing more E-bikes on our streets, sidewalks, and trails.
+With the arrival of spring and summer, we’ll be seeing more E-bikes on our streets, sidewalks, and trails.
 We want to take this opportunity to educate the public about E-bike laws and safety.

-Parents — please take a moment to review the graphic below.
+Parents — please take a moment to review this information.
 It’s important that children understand their responsibilities when operating an E-bike, including where they can ride and how to do so safely and legally.

 ✅ Helmet use is critical.
 We strongly encourage everyone, whether on a traditional bicycle or an E-bike, to always wear a helmet.
 It’s one of the simplest ways to stay protected while riding.